-Workers cannot be charged a fee to have access their pay.
+Workers cannot be charged a fee to have access to their pay.

 Hours worked or “working time” includes:

-- all time that an worker must be on duty at the employer’s worksite or other location,
+- all time that a worker must be on duty at the employer’s worksite or other location,

 - any time worked before or after the normal shift to complete the work, and

 - travel time during the work day (but not ordinary commuting time between home and work).